warte67/SDOM/docs/progress.md

 <a id="november-29-2025"></a>
 <a id="latest-update"></a>
 ## 🗓️ November 29, 2025 — When SDOM Learned to Load Itself

 > 💬 *“A good engine initializes itself.
 A great engine teaches every language how to initialize it too.”*

-Today SDOM took a major step toward *configuration-driven startup*, closing the loop between JSON-defined projects, the C++ API, and the newly expanded C API.
-Variant 4 established the clean high-level JSON boot path — and Variant 3 now mirrors it, proving that the reflection and binding system is mature enough to drive the entire initialization pipeline.
+Today SDOM took a major step toward **configuration-driven startup**, closing the loop between JSON-defined projects, the C++ Core API, and the newly expanded C API.
+Variant 4 established the clean high-level JSON boot path — and Variant 3 now mirrors it, proving that the reflection and binding system is mature enough to drive the entire initialization pipeline from any language.

----

 ### 🧩 JSON Configuration Pipeline
 - **Implemented `main_variant_4()` — full C++ JSON-driven startup**
   - Loads window config, assets, fonts, images, spritesheets, theme paths, and DOM hierarchy directly from `config.json`.
-  - Verified that complex object graphs (stages → frames → groups → widgets) resolve correctly.
+  - Verified that complex object graphs (stages → frames → groups → widgets) assemble and resolve correctly.

-- **Established `PathRegistry` as the new canonical resolver for all asset paths**
+- **Introduced `PathRegistry` as the canonical resolver for all asset paths**
-  - Auto-generated `sdom_paths.json` at startup based on executable directory, system dirs, and XDG paths.
+  - Auto-generates `sdom_paths.json` on startup from executable directory, system paths, and XDG directories.
-  - Ensures all fonts, images, Lua files, themes, configs, cache directories, and user settings resolve consistently across:
+  - Ensures consistent, platform-neutral resolution for:
+    - Fonts
+    - Images
+    - Lua scripts
+    - Themes
+    - Config files
+    - Cache/user data
+  - Fully normalizes:
-    - Linux
+    - `~/` home shortcuts
-    - macOS
+    - Relative paths
-    - Windows
+    - Environment-variable overrides
-  - Fully normalizes and expands tilde (`~/`), relative paths, and environment overrides.

----

 ### 🧩 C API Expansion (Variant 3)
-- **Created `main_variant_3()` — C API version of Variant 4**
+- **Created `main_variant_3()` — C API mirror of Variant 4**
   - Calls:
     - `SDOM_Init()`
     - `SDOM_SetStopAfterUnitTests()`
     - `SDOM_LoadDomFromJsonFile()`
     - `SDOM_Run()`
-  - Mirrors the C++ bootstrap nearly 1:1, confirming correctness of new bindings.
+  - Bootstraps SDOM exactly like the C++ path — confirming correctness of the new bindings.
-  - Zero C++-side work required to load complete DOM trees — everything flows through CAPI.
+  - No C++ glue required to load full DOM trees; the C API drives the entire pipeline cleanly.

-- **New CAPI bindings validated end-to-end:**
+- **New CAPI bindings validated end-to-end**
   - `SDOM_GetError()`
   - `SDOM_SetError()`
   - `SDOM_Init()`